Online marketplaces must go beyond sales to experiences

 As marketplaces increasingly dominate ecommerce, they must continue to evolve — providing a more complete experience to remain competitive with both consumers and the merchants they serve.

-That’s the sweeping conclusion of a new report called “The State (and Future) of Digital Marketplaces,” produced by Altimeter principal analyst Brian Solis and published by digital ad agency Kahuna.
+That’s the sweeping conclusion of a new report called “The State (and Future) of Digital Marketplaces,” produced by Altimeter principal analyst Brian Solis and published by marketplace technology company Kahuna.
 More than just selling a product, these platforms will increasingly need to find ways to simplify and integrate the entire customer experience, from discovery to purchasing to delivery.

 “It’s an economy with experience as a service,” Solis said.
 “That facilitating of transactions just isn’t going to be enough for the success of marketplace anymore.”